 So first thing first: avoid it as much as you can.
 The same goes for the trans-fats.
 This is something you can do on your own.
 Difficult at the beginning, but you’ll get used to filtering the products you buy.
 And it’s the first step towards feeling better, as you’ll soon start to spot a huge difference: you will not feel bloated anymore, your skin will be glowy and the actual postpartum weight loss will start.

 Now, that alone is certainly not enough for a healthy postpartum weight loss program.
 And if you’re not a sporty person or if you simply don’t have the time or energy to be active, things can get difficult.
 There are so many rules and so many no-noes… You simply might not be capable of dealing with all these at this sensible moment of your life.

 Some of us need help and guidance, and that’s fine.
 There are some things that can be very helpful when trying to get back into shape.
 Things you can do without spending piles of money and things you can do in the warmth of your own home, saving on time and energy.
 But keeping yourself away from the bad sugar and unhealthy trans-fats is the first step of a necessary detox process.

 Then, you also need to understand that, in order to get back to your pre-pregnancy body, you should align your mind with your body.
 Focus on both reason and flesh, they go hand in hand.
-Every serious weight loss regimen emphasizes on this.
+Every serious postpartum weight loss regimen emphasizes this.

 There’s nothing to lose, no strings attached.
 From time to time you deserve to treat yourself; you may thank us in a month or so!